sewh/watchme/README.md

 watchme
 =======

-watchme is a simple replacement for the [acme watch command](https://github.com/9fans/go/tree/master/acme/Watch) that is cross-platform (thanks to fsnotify), a bit more simple in implementation, and probably much more naive.
+watchme is a simple replacement for the [acme watch command](https://github.com/9fans/go/tree/master/acme/Watch) that is cross-platform (thanks to fsnotify), a bit simpler in implementation, and probably much more naive.

 This is heavily based on the original watch source code, which can be found at the link above.